-The most common answer: correcting misspelled words or adding a comma where it belongs.
-That's somewhat correct, but only the tip of the iceberg.
+What is "editing"?
+Most people think that editing is about correcting typos and adding commas.
+That's somewhat correct, but it's only the tip of the iceberg.
 The editing process involves many sets of eyes and several layers to complete.

-It’s important to understand the different types of editing to know what to expect from the process, especially for self-publishing authors.
-Why?
+It’s important to understand the different types of editing to know what to expect from the process (especially for self-publishing authors).
 The revision levels focus on specific individual needs, including stylistic and substantive content.
 For simplicity, we'll divide editing types into four main categories: content and development, line, copy, and proofread.

 The Steps Simplified